Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ## 6. Create a GitHub account

 Please use VT email to register a GitHub account (https://github.com/).
-We will use GitHub to submit your lab assignments.
-You will be asked to create a repository for each lab assignment, and you will push the assignments to this repository throughout the semester.
+We will use GitHub to submit the lab assignments throughout the semester.

 ## 7. Install Git and configure it with your GitHub account